wirt-ee/wirt-ee.github.io/docs/reports/storage/gpfs/index.md

     > 10^15 / (12 * 10^12 * 8)
     [1] 10.4                       # ten full reads.
 That is the whole safety margin.

-    # the estate's real numbers: 477 TB read, 79 corrected errors, 288+168 disks
+    # the environment's real numbers: 477 TB read, 79 corrected errors, 288+168 disks
     > # effective bit error rate works out to 5.8e14 — a third below spec

-    # MTBF (10^6 hours) converted to expected annual failures for the estate:
+    # MTBF (10^6 hours) converted to expected annual failures for the environment:
     > (24*365) / 10^6 * (288 + 168)
     [1] 3.99                       # four dead disks a year, on average